eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

 that the radiometric kernel can perform all necessary computations and yield the data requested by the user.

-Experiments are also the most specialised component of Eradiate.
+Experiments are also the most specialized component of Eradiate.
 The long-term goal is to allow users to create dedicated applications for highly specific purposes if their use case is not covered well by existing experiments.
-Eradiate ships experiments written as specialised classes meant to be used in a script or an interactive console.
+Eradiate ships experiments written as specialized classes meant to be used in a script or an interactive console.
 However, in a broader sense, an interactive Jupyter Lab session where a user would assemble their scene and execute a computation can also be seen as an experiment.

 .. admonition:: Example
+   :class: tip

    The one-dimensional experiment
    (:class:`~eradiate.experiments.AtmosphereExperiment`)